How Much Does Lawn Aeration Cost in 2023?

 EquipmentRental Cost / Day

-Homeowners with small yards may pay more for equipment rental than a professional would charge.
-The same can be said for homeowners with big yards, as it may take multiple days to complete the project.
+The same can be said for homeowners with larger lawns, as it may take multiple days to complete the project.
 At best, you’ll probably save a few dollars by renting an aerator and doing it yourself.

 Aeration is very physically demanding, especially on sloped land.
 And after all your hard work, you still won’t attain professional results.

-Cheap DIY Aeration: If you can’t afford to hire a professional or rent an aerator, there are some very cheap ways to do spike aeration.
-You can use any handy equipment with spikes (e.g. a pitchfork) to poke holes in the soil.
-A pitchfork isn’t as effective as professional equipment but is usually better than not aerating at all.
+Affordable DIY aeration: If you can’t afford to hire a professional lawn care company or rent aeration equipment, there are some very affordable ways to do spike aeration.
+You can use any handy equipment with spikes (e.g., pitchfork or rake) to poke holes in the soil.
+A pitchfork isn’t as effective as professional equipment, but it is usually better than not aerating at all.

 Cost of Lawn Aeration by Location

-Your geographic location also impacts the cost to aerate your lawn, for the following reasons:
+Your geographic location also impacts the total cost of aerating your lawn for the following reasons:

 • Soil type varies by location and affects the type of aeration you can use on your lawn.
 Areas with sandy soil, like Deerfield Beach, FL, usually do fine with spike aeration, which costs significantly less than the core aeration used on loam or clay soil.